 By the age of 14 he had made such dramatic changes to his body that he was actually used as a model for the drawing of anatomical charts, whilst his sporting prowess had him winning competitions as a gymnast and a boxer.

 Whilst demonstrating self-defense techniques on the Isle of Man, the war broke out.
-Held as a prisoner of war there, he worked within the hospitals applying his method, which he called ‘Contrology’, to rehabilitate the soldiers.
-It was here that he utilized the hospital beds and springs to form his first machines; the ones that look a little like Victorian torture devices.
+Held as a prisoner of war there, he worked within the prison hospitals applying his method, which he called ‘Contrology’, to keep moral high and rehabilitate the soldiers.
+It was here that he utilized the hospital beds and springs to form his first apparatus; the ones that look a little like Victorian torture devices.

 At the end of the war, Pilates moved across to America and opened his first studio in New York.
-Now this is where the myth comes in that Pilates was invented for dancers.
-Just around the corner from Jo’s studio was Martha Graham’s dance studio.
-She would send many dancers there to improve their strength or to rehabilitate.
-The fact is that Pilates put his studio there to be close to the boxing matches nearby, but despite his ideas, the dancers sent by Martha became his main clients and also brought a high level of athleticism and finesse to the method, which still forms the basis of many Pilates teaching styles today.
+Now, this is where the myth comes in that Pilates was invented for dancers.
+Dancer, George Balanchine was a client of Joe’s and he would send many dancers there to improve their strength or to rehabilitate.
+Martha Graham, another dancer did the same.
+The fact is that Pilates put his studio there to be close to the boxing matches nearby, but despite his initial ideas, the dancers sent by George and Martha became his main clients and also brought a high level of athleticism and finesse to the method, which still forms the basis of many Pilates teaching styles today.

 Known to be quite a character with quite an ego, it was the high levels of the dancers that pushed Joe Pilates to keep progressing his own techniques to always be one step ahead of his clients.
 I even have photos in my studio of the man performing some pretty advanced exercises faultlessly at the spritely age of 80!

 You also hear of a few stories related to his character.
-Like the time that one of his ex-students decided to open a Pilates studio around the corner and attract more clients by opening an hour earlier than Jo’s place.
+Like the time that one of his ex-students, Bob Seed, decided to open a Pilates studio around the corner and attract more clients by opening an hour earlier than Jo’s place.

 To remedy this, Jo visited his ex-student with his gun tucked neatly into his pants and suggested that if he valued his life, he’d close his studio… I guess that’s one way to deal with the competition!